BitcoinCacheMachine/BitcoinCacheMachine/multipass/README.md

 # Multipass and Bitcoin Cache Machine

 [`multipass`](https://github.com/CanonicalLtd/multipass) is software (available as a [snap](https://snapcraft.io/)) that orchestrates the creation, management, and maintenance of QEMU/KVM VMs.
-Multipass is installed on the `admin machine` when running provisioning scripts found in `$BCM_LOCAL_GIT_REPO/admin_machine/` BCM scripts use the `multipass` CLI to create one or more hardware-enforced VMs.
+Multipass is installed on the `dev machine` when running provisioning scripts found in `$BCM_LOCAL_GIT_REPO/dev_machine/` BCM scripts use the `multipass` CLI to create one or more hardware-enforced VMs.
 Each VM created by BCM multipass scripts runs a cloud-based Ubuntu 18.04 LTS image.

 The scripts in this directory help you get started testing BCM quickly.
 Running `./up_multipass_cluster.sh -c CLUS1 -m 3` at the terminal will create a series of multipass VMs.
 Each VM will be named CLUS1-00, CLUS1-01, ...
 The last parameter is the number of member nodes you want in your LXD cluster.
 In the example, there will be 4 VMs total, one for the cluster master (assumed) and 3 additional member nodes.
 If you run `./up_multipass_cluster.sh CLUS1` (without the integer parameter), a single VM will be created.
 In all cases, `up_multipass_cluster.sh` leaves you with one or more Ubuntu VMs that are up-to-date and have necessary dependencies.
 Furthermore, LXD in each VM is [preseeded](https://lxd.readthedocs.io/en/latest/clustering/#preseed) and configured to operate in a cohesive cluster.